Hallucinogen: Deliriants

 Deliriants, as their name implies, induce a state of delirium in the user, characterized by extreme confusion and an inability to control one's actions.
 They are called deliriants because their subjective effects are similar to the experiences of people with delirious fevers.
 The term was introduced by David F. Duncan and Robert S. Gold to distinguish these drugs from psychedelics and dissociatives, such as LSD and ketamine respectively, due to their primary effect of causing delirium, as opposed to the more lucid states produced by the other hallucinogens.

 Despite the fully legal status of several common deliriant plants, deliriants are largely unpopular as recreational drugs due to the severe, generally unpleasant and often dangerous nature of the hallucinogenic effects produced.

-Typical or classical deliriants are those which are anticholinergic, meaning they block the muscarinic acetylcholine receptors.
+Classical deliriants are those which are anticholinergic, meaning they block the muscarinic acetylcholine receptors.
 Many of these compounds are produced naturally by plant genera belonging to the nightshade family Solanaceae, such as Datura, Brugmansia and Latua in the New World and Atropa, Hyoscyamus and Mandragora in the Old World.
 These tropane alkaloids are poisonous and can cause death due to tachycardia-induced heart failure and hyperthermia even in small doses.
 Additionally, over-the-counter antihistamines such as diphenhydramine (brand name Benadryl) and dimenhydrinate (brand name Dramamine) also have an anticholinergic effect.

-Uncured tobacco is also a deliriant due to its intoxicatingly high levels of nicotine.
+Oneirogens

+Oneirogens like ibogaine and harmaline are said to produce oneirophrenia, or a dream-like state of consciousness.
+This state is unique and different from other hallucinogens.
+They increase fantasy, vividity of visual imagery, spontaneity of thought content, long-term memory recall, and closure of unresolved emotional conflicts, among other effects.
+Overt hallucinogenic effects like with serotonergic psychedelics, such as formal alterations or deterioration of thinking, depersonalization, psychotic-like effects such as delusions, and perceptual changes of one's environment, are absent.